Spoiler-Free Review of “The Housemaid” in Theaters: A Soapy & Campy Thriller Worth your Time!

 So am I in or out?

-I hope you enjoyed the review and feel free to post your own thoughts on The Retirement Plan in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on Five Nights at Freddy’s 2 in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,